klausman/armapadocs/content/mission_making/reddit_post/index.md

 ```

 Notes:

 - A line in the table must **never** contain leading spaces, otherwise, the
   whole table will break.
+There should also never be entirely empty lines.
-- Roles with the "must have played three times with us" should be in bold
+- Roles with the "must have played three times with us" requirement should be
-  (using `**`).
+  in bold (using `**`).
 - The `Equipment` and `Notes` columns aren't strictly necessary, but it's nice
   if players know what to expect.
 - The `Notes` column should indicate whether a role needs a particular DLC,